Watt, Volt, Amp Calculator

 The relationship between electrical power (watts), voltage (volts), and current (amperes) forms the foundation of electrical engineering analysis and system design.
 These three fundamental quantities, governed by Ohm's Law and the definition of electrical power, enable engineers to analyze circuits, size components, troubleshoot systems, and design reliable electrical installations.
 Understanding how power, voltage, and current interact allows calculation of any unknown quantity when two are measured or specified, supporting diverse applications from residential circuit design to industrial power distribution and renewable energy systems throughout the electrical engineering profession.

-Basic Power Relationships in DC and AC Circuits: The fundamental power equation P = V × I applies universally to DC circuits and resistive AC loads, defining electrical power as the product of voltage and current.
+Basic Power Relationships in DC and AC Circuits: The fundamental power equation P=V×IP = V \times I applies universally to DC circuits and resistive AC loads, defining electrical power as the product of voltage and current.
 This simple equation enables immediate calculation: a 120-volt circuit carrying 10 amperes dissipates 1,200 watts.
 These calculations extend throughout electrical engineering—sizing conductors, selecting circuit breakers, specifying power supplies, and verifying equipment nameplates.
 The relationship holds constant across voltage levels: 1,000 watts at 120V draws 8.33A, while the same power at 240V draws only 4.17A, demonstrating the current-reducing advantage of higher voltages.

 Power Factor and Reactive Power Considerations: Alternating current systems introduce power factor considerations that distinguish real power (watts) from apparent power (volt-amperes).
 Real power performs useful work—rotating motors, heating elements, illuminating lamps.
 Reactive power magnetizes inductive loads and charges capacitive components, oscillating between source and load without performing net work but consuming current capacity.
 The power factor, ranging from 0 to 1, quantifies the phase relationship between voltage and current.
 Inductive loads exhibit lagging power factor typical of motors and transformers, while capacitive loads show leading power factor.

 Three-Phase Power Systems and Efficiency: Three-phase power systems dominate commercial and industrial applications due to superior efficiency and power density.
-The mathematical relationship incorporates the √3 factor (1.732): P = √3 × V × I × PF, where voltage represents line-to-line measurement and current represents line current.
+The mathematical relationship incorporates the 3\sqrt{3} factor (1.732): P = 3\sqrt{3} × V × I × PF, where voltage represents line-to-line measurement and current represents line current.
 This geometry, arising from 120-degree phase displacement between three phases, delivers more power per conductor than equivalent single-phase systems.
 A 100 kW three-phase load at 480V with 0.90 PF draws 134A per conductor, compared to 417A for equivalent 240V single-phase system—68% current reduction enabling smaller conductors and transformers.

 Equipment Sizing and System Design Applications: Equipment sizing requires careful analysis of power-voltage-current relationships to prevent overload while avoiding oversizing waste.
 Circuit breakers protect conductors from overcurrent damage, sized at 125% of continuous load current per NEC requirements.
 Transformers match source voltage to utilization voltage, sized in kVA (apparent power) rather than kW to account for reactive loads.
 Generators must supply both real and reactive power, specified in kVA with power factor rating.
 Understanding apparent versus real power prevents undersizing disasters and costly oversizing throughout electrical system design.